Skip to content

 Deploying with GitLab CI/CD

-This guide explains how to set up a GitLab CI/CD pipeline that automatically triggers a new deployment on Seenode whenever a commit is pushed to a specified branch.
+This guide explains how to set up a GitLab CI/CD pipeline that automatically triggers a new deployment on seenode whenever a commit is pushed to a specified branch.

 • A GitLab repository containing your application.

-• An existing Seenode application linked to that repository.
+• An existing seenode application linked to that repository.

-• An API token for the Seenode API.
+• An API token for the seenode API.

 • Permissions to configure CI/CD settings in your GitLab project.